<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 Buildbite pros

-• User friendly: While Buildbite offers extensive functionality, it’s designed for ease-of-use for those without a technical background.
-Onboarding support is offered where needed but most teams can get up and running without any training.
+• User-friendly interface: While Buildbite offers extensive functionality, it’s designed for ease of use for those without a technical background.
+Onboarding support is offered where needed, but most teams can get up and running without any training.

-• Mobile app: Buildbite is a mobile-first solution for use in the field and provides immediate access to documents whenever and wherever they are needed.
-Many facilities management apps are designed for desktop use and have limited mobile platforms.
+• Simple mobile app for fast adoption: Buildbite is a mobile-first solution for use in the field and provides immediate access to documents whenever and wherever they are needed.

-• Real-time data: Buildbite syncs with information from the field as it becomes available.
-On-site workers are notified of work orders issued from the office immediately and you’ll receive regular updates as work proceeds or issues arise.
+• Real-time data at your fingertips: Buildbite syncs with information from the field as it becomes available.
+On-site workers are notified of work orders issued from the office immediately, and you’ll receive regular updates as work proceeds or issues arise.

-• Affordable: Buildbite starts at $85 per month for 5 users, irrespective of the size and needs of a project.
+• Affordable and transparent pricing: Buildbite starts at $85 per month for 5 users, irrespective of the size and needs of a project.

 Buildbite limitations